blackhillsinfosec/gpo-insight/README.md

 This is a comment, as well.
 Links::Domain Controllers | Policy::Domain controller: LDAP server signing requirements::None // This is a comment after a valid query
 ```
+## Missing Features
+Missing features that are intended to be added in future versions.
+- [ ] Policy Parsing for Registries

 ## Acknowledgements
 Thanks to the team at Black Hills Information Security (BHIS) that have contributed to this tool by sharing their knowledge and insights of Active Directory.